TheJacksonLaboratory/zarrdataset/docs/source/examples/basic_labeled_datasets_example.md

 labels = morphology.binary_dilation(labels, morphology.disk(16))
 ```

-The label image would be something like the following
+The label image can be something like the following

 ```{code-cell} ipython3
 import matplotlib.pyplot as plt